-69 Delivering Colchester's Environmental Sustainability Strategy: A New Local Authority Carbon Management Plan 2016-2020 circulated to each Member.
+69. Delivering Colchester's Environmental; Sustainability Strategy: A New Local Authority Carbon Management Plan 2016-2020

-The Head of Commercial Services submitted a report a copy of which had been
+The Head of Commercial Services submitted a report a copy of which had been circulated to each Member.

 Richard Rugg of the Carbon Trust made a presentation to Cabinet.
 This highlighted the factors behind the need to manage carbon emissions and the action Colchester Borough Council had taken to date.
 It had already achieved a 35% reduction in carbon emissions and was in the top 10% of local authorities in dealing with carbon emissions.
 The new Carbon Management Plan addresses how the Council can reduce the environmental impact from its own buildings, services and operations, and is linked to a new sustainability campaign to engage with the wider public.
+The plan is set to achieve a 40% carbon reduction target by 2020.
 This was in line with the Council's strategic priorities and in addition would provide cost savings and community leadership.